raganwald/allong.es/README.md

   //     colourCode: { r: 0, g: 255, b: 0 } }
 ```

-Note: `ClassDecorator` works with JavaScript constructors that have a default implementation (they work properly with no arguments), and are new-agnostic (they can be called with new or as a normal function). `Todo` above has both properties.
+Note: `classDecorator` works with JavaScript constructors that have a default implementation (they work properly with no arguments), and are new-agnostic (they can be called with new or as a normal function). `Todo` above has both properties.